 Rhine-Main-Danube corridor as a strategic axis

 The military-strategic dimension of this waterway is gaining considerable importance in the current geopolitical situation.
-Germany serves as a central logistical hub for NATO operations, with the term "Host Nation Support" describing the comprehensive support Germany provides to allied forces on its territory.
-The waterway offers a high-capacity alternative to the often congested land transport routes for supplying NATO's eastern flank.
+Germany acts as a central logistical hub for NATO operations, with the term "Host Nation Support" describing the comprehensive support Germany provides to allied forces on its territory.
+The waterway offers a high-capacity alternative to the often congested land routes for supplying NATO's eastern flank.

 Challenges and future prospects